Sally071-glitch/DaVinci/about.md

 ## How to Navigate

-You can browse through codex in two ways:
+You can browse through *Errata* in two ways:

 1. **Chronologically** — like flipping through pages in order
 2. **By Theme** — like organizing pages by subject matter